 You should also use the steps described above to remove MacDefender from your Mac.

-It’s now several years since MacDefender was discovered and since Apple updated macOS to remove it.
-So there should be little risk of you encountering it.
-However, if you do come across it, or any other fake virus alert, the best thing to do is ignore it, and restart your browser if necessary.
+It’s now a decade since MacDefender was discovered and since Apple updated macOS to remove it.
+So, there should be little risk of you encountering it.
+However, if you do come across it or any other fake virus alert, the best thing to do is ignore it and restart your browser if necessary.
 Don’t ever hand over your credit card details.

-If you think you may have downloaded MacDefender there are a couple of ways to remove it, described above, including using the malware utility in CleanMyMac X.
+If you think you may have downloaded MacDefender, there are a couple of ways to remove it, as described above, including using the malware utility in CleanMyMac X.